lpenap/java-monitor-example/README.md

 - [x] Monitor synchronization mechanism for mutual exclusion.
 - [x] Runnable implementation and Threads launching.
 - [x] Thread Waiting and Signaling.
-- [x] Observer/Observable java implementation.
+- [x] Observer pattern implementation in java using [PropertyChangeListener](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/java/beans/PropertyChangeListener.html).

 ## Problem
 A number of threads wants to consume data from the same place, and each piece of data can be consumed just once.
 Hence we need to implement a mutual exclusion mechanism, or a Monitor in this case.